jscypy/jscypy/README.md

 - 👋 Hi, I’m @jscypy
-- 👀 I’m interested in progamming and development
+- 👀 I’m interested in web developer
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning html and css
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me on instagram @nojennnnn